When TMJ Dysfunction Contributes to Meniere’s Disease

 Relief begins with the right diagnosis

-Ongoing ear pressure, ringing in the ears, or dizziness should not be overlooked.
-At the TMJ & Sleep Therapy Centre of Kansas City, our specialists determine how jaw-related issues may affect your Meniere’s symptoms and create a therapeutic plan aimed at promoting long-term stability and comfort.
+Persistent ear pressure, tinnitus, or vertigo shouldn’t be ignored.
+At the TMJ & Sleep Therapy Centre of Kansas City, our team identifies how jaw dysfunction contributes to your Meniere’s symptoms and builds a treatment plan that supports lasting balance and relief.

 Message Us